SciPost/SciPost/README.md

 (scipostenv) $ ./manage.py runserver --settings=SciPost_v1.settings.local_<name>
 ```

-...or for convenience export the same settingsfile path to the `DJANGO_SETTINGS_MODULE` variable, so that one can run the django commands are default:
+...or for convenience, export the same settingsfile path to the `DJANGO_SETTINGS_MODULE` variable, so that one can run the django commands are default:

 ```shell
 (scipostenv) $ export DJANGO_SETTINGS_MODULE="SciPost_v1.settings.local_<name>"